rafael-santiago/lethe/README.md

 ```

 On Windows the install script will try to export the lethe's binary path.
 With it you will be able to call ``lethe``
 from anywhere within your system.
-However, you should run the install command with administrator privilegies.
+However, you should run the install command with administrator privileges.

 ## How can I use Lethe as a command line tool?